ndingwall/RDQN/README.md

 # RDQN: Extending the Deep Q Network to Recurrent Neural Networks

 This repository contains Matlab code to train the models explored in my MSc project (pdf file included).
+Some of the early code was written by [Alexander Botev](https://github.com/Botev).

 ## Training the models